Drug Use

 Signs and Symptoms of Benzo Addiction

-According to the National Institutes of Health (NIH), emergency room visits and resulting deaths from benzo use and addiction have skyrocketed in recent years.
-In fact, in 2016, 16 percent of overdose deaths from opioids also involved some type of benzo.
+According to the National Institute on Drug Abuse and CDC WONDER, there were 10,964 drug overdose deaths involving benzodiazepines in 2022.
 If you think you or a loved one may be addicted to benzos, it’s essential to know the signs and get help.
 Here are some symptoms of a benzo addiction:

 Physical Symptoms